 Ever since Beyerdynamic launched their DT 770 PRO series, people have been asking questions.
-Why? it comprises of high-end headphones priced slightly differently with all features in common but one—impedance.
+Why? it comprises high-end headphones priced slightly differently with all features in common but one—impedance.

 There is no simplified, definitive answer for it.
 Just give this short article a read, I hope you will get the idea of why it is not so simple.

-First we will define the impedance in the most simplified words, and especially in the headphones.
+First, we will define the impedance in the most simplified words, and especially in the headphones.
 Next, we will differentiate the key differences between high impedance and low impedance devices.

 Impedance matching will come later, where we will decide which devices are suitable for high impedance headphones.
 Also, whether they are worth the money or not.
-We will discuss the benefits of high impedance headphones and will objectively illustrate its drawbacks.
+We will discuss the benefits of high impedance headphones and will objectively illustrate their drawbacks.

 Lastly, we will discuss the top three high impedance headphones with their most suitable purposes.